 Creating a moodboard isn’t just for the design professionals, and can be one of the most fun and creative parts about redecorating a room in your home.
-A moodboard helps refine your ideas, allowing you to gather them in one place without getting overwhelmed or confused by the whole process!
-The possibilities for your moodboard are endless, and can be tailored exactly to your needs.
+A moodboard helps refine your ideas, allowing you to gather them in one place without getting overwhelmed or confused by the whole process.
 Online boards are free and easy, but when it comes to decorating your home, we think physical samples of fabrics, paint swatches and wallpaper samples can’t be beaten.
-Try multiple moodboards for different ideas you have, and let your imagination run wild!
+Try multiple moodboards for different ideas you have, and let your imagination run wild.

 If you don’t have an idea already of where you’d like to take your design, brainstorming is a great way to get inspiration and gather ideas.
-Pinterest, magazines, online forums, and websites like House2Home are great resources for exploring what other people have created.
+Pinterest, magazines, and online forums are great resources for exploring what other people have created.

-A piece of large, white cardboard is the first step in creating your moodboard.
-You’ll want to use masking tape and adhesive elements, as this allows you to easily move elements of your moodboard around.
+A piece of white card is the first step in creating your moodboard.
+You’ll want to use masking tape and adhesive dots, as this allows you to easily move elements of your moodboard around.
 Craft pens and chalk are great for annotating your board with your ideas, and you’ll want a pair of scissors to cut out different components for the board.

 We think one of the most fun parts of creating a moodboard is finding paint palettes, wallpaper samples and fabric swatches.
 The different textures add interest to your moodboard and can really give you a feel for how your room will look once it’s decorated.
-And the best thing about all these is they’re free!
-After a style in particular?
-Why not liven up your project with help from one of our versatile Fat Quarter sets such as the Fat Quarter Pastel Flowers Cotton Pack, Fat Quarter Carnival Circus Cotton Pack, or this Pack of 4 Fat Quarter Tartan Sheets.
+Fat quarter sets and tester paint pots are a great way to liven up your project.